 “Make it your ambition to lead a quiet life: You should mind your own business and work with your hands.”– 1 Thessalonians 4:11 (NIV)

-Ambition can be holy: a steady life, faithful work, and a witness formed by integrity.
+Holy ambition looks like a steady life, faithful work, and a witness formed by integrity.

 “Let us not grow weary of doing good, for in due season we will reap, if we do not give up.”– Galatians 6:9 (ESV)